-Students interested in becoming optometrists have numerous obligations including the development of a strong science foundation and involvement in diverse extracurricular activities such as shadowing, patient exposure, service, leadership, and research.
-It can be a bit daunting, however, it is possible to do everything you need to do by starting now and working consistently throughout your undergraduate years.
+Students interested in becoming optometrists have numerous obligations, including the development of a strong science foundation and involvement in diverse extracurricular activities (such as shadowing, patient exposure, service, leadership, and research).
+It can be a bit daunting, but it is possible to do everything you need to do by starting now and working consistently throughout your undergraduate years.

 Please read the basic information we have provided while recognizing that the majority of support the Prehealth Advising Office provides students is through face-to-face advising appointments.
 You are welcome to set up an appointment with us to discuss any questions you might have as you prepare for optometry school.

 Optometry graduate programs do not require or favor ANY specific major.
 We encourage you to consider a major that interests you and one that will provide you an alternative pathway if you change your mind about optometry as a career.
 There are many facets to being an optometrist and ideally your undergraduate degree will prove functional with whatever career you pursue.
 For example, if you wish to run your own practice as an optometrist, a degree in business would prove useful.
 No matter what you choose to major in, you will be most prepared if you counsel with both your major academic advisor and your prehealth advisor on a regular basis.Find a Degree Major Exploration

 Below is a listing of commonly required prerequisites for optometry programs.
 Please note: there is variation between schools so it is in your best interests to investigate specific schools to see what courses they require.
 ASCO (Association of Schools and Colleges of Optometry) publishes a chart and a booklet that will prove helpful.
 Make sure to thoroughly do your research!

 Biology – BIOL 1610/1620 with labs 1615/1625